+385 95 5555 677 Nederlands

 Since we came from city life and had very little knowledge about living from the land in harmony with nature, we started our life here with a year of observing (principles 1 and 12) and learning the basics.
 We got to know our terrain and were suprised by the diversity of growth!
 It surely was a "Rich Forest"!

-We decided to transform the "ruin" on our terrain into a comfortable, smart, low maintenance house (principles 2: catch & store energy and 5: use & value renewable resources).
+We decided to start with transforming the "ruin" on our terrain into a comfortable, smart, low maintenance house (principles 2: catch & store energy and 5: use & value renewable resources).

 We did that by replacing almost all windows by doors, for easy access and more natural light in the house.
-During the day we don't need to turn on lights (principle 4).
+During the day we don't need to turn on lights (principle 4 Apply self regulation and accept feedback).

-The house is insulated by strawbales, wood and wool and has big windows to catch the warmth of the sun in winter (principles 4 and 5).
+The house is insulated by strawbales, wood and wool and has big windows to catch the warmth of the sun in winter (self regulation & renewable resources).
 Heating (only necessary from October to April) we do with wood stoves.
-The wood ash is used as fertilizer on the terrain (principle 6: produce no waste).
+The wood ash is used as fertilizer on the terrain and in the chicken coop to get rid of mites (principle 6: Produce no waste).

-We try to produce as small amount of waste as we can (principle 6).
-We reuse all glass that comes into our house for our jams and wines, with old paper we make paper bricks to burn in the wood stove, old clothes we give away or are used as rags.
+We reuse glass that comes into our house for our home made jams and wines, with old paper we make paper bricks to burn in the wood stove, old clothes we give away or are used as rags.
 Food leftovers go to the dog or cats, compost goes to the rabbits or the chickens.
 With old car oil we paint the wooden constructions on our terrain and old metal goes to the scrap yard.

 We don't use much electrical equipment; we do a lot by hand (principles 5 & 9).
 We don't need an electricity consuming vacuum cleaner because all floors can be swept and the rugs we use in winter, can be aired.